Skip to main content

 deletes()DeleteOperation[]All deletes, ordered leaf → root

-for(entity)EntityChanges<T>Filter changes by entity name
+of(entity)EntityChanges<T>Filter changes by entity name

 toBatchOperations()BatchOperationsGroup changes for bulk operations